Stocks and shares ISA and tax-efficient investing

 As well as deciding what to invest in, it’s important to think about how you’re going to hold your investments.
 Barclays Stockbrokers offer a few different types of accounts and if you choose a tax-efficient one, you will often be able to keep a higher proportion of any returns you make.

 You should always bear in mind that tax rules can change in the future.
 The benefit to you of favourable tax treatment from an ISA or pension will depend on your personal circumstances.
-For example, very few people are liable to pay Capital Gains Tax (CGT) as their gains may fall below an annual exemption level.
+For example, very few people are liable to pay Capital Gains Tax (CGT) as their gains may fall below an annual exemption level - known as the ‘annual exempt amount’.
 Barclays Stockbrokers doesn't offer advice, so if you need tax advice based on your circumstances, you should seek this independently.

 If you hold your investments in an Individual Savings Account – ISA for short – you won’t pay CGT on any returns your investments make.
 Interest and dividends are also exempt from Income Tax.
 But the tax credit on dividend income received is not reclaimable within an ISA.